TykTechnologies/tyk-docs-hugo/tyk-docs/content/analytics-and-reporting/useful-debug-modes.md

 Enabling detailed logging is very simple and it can be done with either of the following methods:

-- Enable the setting in your `tyk.conf` file:
+- Enable detailed analytics at the global configuration level.
+You will need to update your `tyk.conf` file as follows:

 ```{.copyWrapper}
 "enable_analytics" : true,